openequella/openequella.github.io/guides/SecurityAdminGuide.md

 ## Access Control reference

-Objects with configurable security in the EQUELLA Administration Console have either an Access Control tab or a Security tab that provide multiple methods for configuring ACLs.
+Objects with configurable security in the openEQUELLA Administration Console have either an Access Control tab or a Security tab that provide multiple methods for configuring ACLs.
 This sections below describe access control options for individual objects.

 ## Administration Console objects